 Financial Statements 101: Compilation vs. Review vs. Audit

 Although you may never need formal financial statements prepared by a CPA firm, it’s wise to know what the options are just in case you ever do.
-For example, if you decide to apply for a bank loan or seek capital from outside investors, you're going to need a lot more than your homemade QuickBooks P&L.
+For example, if you decide to apply for a bank loan or raise capital from outside investors, you're going to need a lot more than your homemade QuickBooks P&L.

-- Relatively straightforward and inexpensive to prepare.
+- Compilation financial statements are relatively straightforward and inexpensive to prepare.

 - Suitable for most small, privately held businesses.